UPDATE September 2021:

 Now let’s take a closer look at Kape Technologies.

-Crossrider (Kape) created “high risk” malware and adware
+Crossrider (Kape) is often associated with malware and adware

 Before changing its name to Kape Technologies in 2018, the company was called Crossrider.

-If you take a minute to research Crossrider, you see that it is a company that built a (bad) reputation from creating malware and adware products.
-There are many different articles about Crossrider’s malware and adware, such as this article from Malwarebytes:
+If you take a minute to research Crossrider, you see that it is a company that it was often discussed with malware and adware.
+There are many different articles about Crossrider malware and adware, such as this article from Malwarebytes:

 Crossrider offers a highly configurable method for its clients to monetize their software.
 The common method to infect end-users is software bundlers.
 The installers usually resort to browser hijacking.
 Targeted browsers are Internet Explorer, Firefox, Chrome, and sometimes Opera.
 Crossrider not only targets Windows machines but Macs as well.

 PUP.Optional.Crossrider installs are typically triggered by bundlers that offer software you might be interested in and combine them with adware or other monetizing methods.